PoisotLab/PLMT/README.md

 - `pandoc` (> 1.13, if not the arrays in `YAML` won't render)
 - a (relatively well furnished) LaTeX distribution
 - `perl`
+- `make`
 - an idea for a manuscript

 ## Known bugs

-- `critic.pl` chokes on multi-line CriticMarks
+- There may be issues when several annotated sentences are on the same line

 ## Plans